What is Geofencing?

 For public safety, geofencing can notify parents if their children leave a designated area.
-By creating this imaginary boundary line where kids can play, it gives that bit of safety.
+Creating this imaginary boundary line where kids can play gives that bit of safety.

 Not only for parents, but geofencing can increase the safety of firearms.
-For example, it can notify areas for permitted firearms reducing casualty.
+For example, it can notify areas of permitted firearms reducing casualty.

-The FAA’s B4UFLY mobile app signals the requirements to fly drones like DJI at locations.
-Delineating those no fly-zones is 10x easier, if you can be notified exactly where that fine imaginary boundary line is.
+The FAA’s B4UFLY mobile app signals the requirements to fly drones at locations.
+Delineating those no-fly zones is 10x easier if you can be notified exactly where that fine imaginary boundary line is.

 3. Signal truck drivers for deliveries

-In delivery, trucks use geofencing to signal when deliveries trucks enter a distance for proximity.
+In delivery, trucks use geofencing to signal when delivery trucks enter a distance for proximity.
 As soon as it’s within the boundary, it signals an event for pick-up delivery.

-Businesses are always trying to save costs for efficiencies.
-For geofencing, it automatically tracks when delivery trucks enter or leave premises.
+Businesses are always trying to save costs for efficiency.
+For geofencing, it automatically tracks when delivery trucks enter or leave the premises.
 In turn, this reduces the time to sign papers or get the people to unload the truck.